Guide authors: Emily Moravec and Wilson Skipper.

 Note: It’s important when typing out your session number that the session number have two digits.
 For example, if this is your 9th session, type out AGBTProjectID_09 NOT AGBTProjectID_9.
 If you do the latter option then you will not be able to take data correctly.

-If you’ve accidentally mislabeled your Project ID and session number, go to your vnc session on egret (see step 1) and open a new terminal.
-Type this command:
+If you’ve accidentally mislabeled your Project ID and session number, ssh to egret using lmonctrl and type this command:

 In this directory you should be able to see your projectID and session number.
 Simply rename it by typing: